raystack/meteor/docs/docs/concepts/recipe.md

 > meteor run path/directory-of-recipes
 ```

-## Support to pass secrets with --secrets flag
+## Support to pass env variables with --var flag

 Meteor allows you to maintain a `.yaml` file as well which can be used as a template data for recipe.
 The variables here should not contain a `METEOR_` prefix and should be as normal as any other `config` file.